Quick answer

 The Processing Timeline — Work Backwards From Your Visa Expiry

-Current Kraków processing times are 3–6 months from the date of application submission.
+Current Kraków processing times are several months from the date of application submission.
 Appointment availability at the Małopolska Voivodeship Office (ul.
 Przy Rondzie 6) is currently 4–10 weeks from booking date.
 Document preparation — employer letters, medical insurance, PESEL confirmation, photos — takes 1–2 weeks.

 The wrong permit type or a missed deadline creates an immigration record that affects every future Polish application.